 Pricing: The LinkedIn mobile app for iOS/Android is free

-Mobile CRM platforms for Marketing, Sales, and more
+CRM apps for Marketing, Sales, and more

 Hubspot works equally well as a free customer relationship management solution for small business and as a CRM suite for enterprise-level sales, marketing, and customer support tasks.
 Business owners particularly note HubSpot as a brilliant marketing tool for lead management.

-Explaining his company’s choice of HubSpot over other CRM solutions, Bansal says: “HubSpot offers a step-by-step guide to track and get an in-depth analytical progression of leads throughout the buyer journey.
+Explaining his company’s choice of HubSpot over other mobile CRM apps, Bansal says: “HubSpot offers a step-by-step guide to track and get an in-depth analytical progression of leads throughout the buyer journey.
 It helps in analyzing which marketing efforts seem to be working and which are not in churning a greater number of customers in the sales funnel.”

 As a lead nurturing tool, Bansal notes that HubSpot “helps push each lead a little further in the buyer journey through high-quality content – be it emails, blogs, articles, reports, and so on.”

-Pricing: The HubSpot mobile app for iOS/Android is free for HubSpot users.
+Pricing: The HubSpot mobile CRM app for iOS/Android is free for HubSpot users.
 HubSpot business plans start at $50/month, but you can get a starter package of HubSpot CRM tools absolutely free.

-In the world of CRM tools, Salesforce is a titan.
+In the world of mobile CRM apps, Salesforce is a titan.
 This all-inclusive solution for business tasks of all shapes and sizes offers solutions for every need a growing business may have.
 Salesforce products are divided into several suites and include sales, service, marketing, commerce, engagement, analytics solutions, and so much more.

 “Our public adjusters are always on the go, moving from one client to another,” explains Aaron Singer, CEO at Bulldog Adjusters.
 “It’s important to us that they be able to get and stay in touch with the clients as well as with the office team.
 We use Salesforce… to manage and monitor customer service… view customer feedback, keep track of appointments for home inspections, and get in contact with customers while on the road.”